 SDK Configuration

-Point the Grovs mobile SDKs to your self-hosted backend.
+Point the Grovs mobile SDKs at your self-hosted backend and wire up Universal Links / App Links.

-By default, the Grovs SDKs connect to the managed Grovs cloud.
-To use your self-hosted backend instead, pass your server's domain when initializing the SDK.
+By default the Grovs SDKs connect to the managed Grovs cloud.
+To use your self-hosted backend, pass your SDK host as the baseURL when you initialize the SDK.

 iOS